 3Calculated as -0.444/3 = 15%.

 cut road taxes in the years after voting on a road tax levy relative to otherwise similar cities that renew the taxes.
 Treatment effect estimates for years 4 through 9 after the vote are statistically significant in Table 4 as the p-values are below the canonical 0.05 threshold.
 The estimate for year t + 10 has a smaller estimate and is only significant at the 10% level, suggesting that the effect of tax and service cuts on house prices may peter out ten years after the vote.
-Overall, we find an average reduction of $15,349 in median house price over the 10 year period for houses in cities that vote to cut road tax levies representing 9% of overall home value.4
+Overall, we find an average reduction of $15,349 in median house price over the 10 year period for houses in cities that vote to cut road tax levies representing 9% of overall house value.4